All bills

 The Bottom Line

-Homeowner's insurance companies vacuum up a ton of our personal data—from credit scores to web browsing habits—and often share it behind the scenes.
-This bill forces them to get your explicit "opt-in" permission before selling or using your data for anything other than writing your policy, and gives you the right to see exactly what they know about you.
-It's a massive shift in who controls your property and financial footprint.
+Homeowner's insurance companies collect a massive amount of personal data to write your policy, and right now, they can often sell or share that data behind the scenes.
+This bill forces them to get your explicit "opt-in" consent before using your data for anything other than your actual insurance policy, while giving you the right to see, correct, and delete what they have on file.

 What This Bill Actually Does